ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralism/index.en.md

 ## Classic Problems Require Classic Solutions

 Corruption is a problem as old as civilization.
-While might not have reared its ugly head in the cryptocurrency space yet, as the technology becomes more influential, it is bound to attract forces that wish to bridle its power and shape it towards a future where, far from liberating humanity, blockchains become tools for optimizing enslavement.
+While it might not have reared its ugly head in the cryptocurrency space yet, as the technology becomes more influential, it is bound to attract forces that wish to bridle its power and shape it towards a future where, far from liberating humanity, blockchains become tools for optimizing enslavement.

 In the long run, whatever happens, decentralized blockchains will prevail eventually.
 Still, if humanity wishes to avoid a dark-ages style period of hampered innovation and stagnation, the word must be spread about the dangers of centralization so that it can be dealt with before they take hold.
 Luckily, a window of opportunity exists to counter the inevitable ongoing attempts to capture blockchains.
 For now, projects that strive for _decentralization maximalism_ still exist and are available to those who wish to use them.